 Day 4 Devils Bridge to Builth Wells - approx. 75km .
 We head east into the heart of the Cambrian Mountains, passing the remote Teifi Pools, and onto the largest of the Elan Valley reservoirs, Claerwen.
 The sunken road, and a traverse of Caban Coch Reservoir leads on into the Wye Valley and south along the river and out of the Cambrian Mountain Range onto Builth Wells, a buzzing market town.

 Day 5 Builth Wells to Ystradfellte - approx. 60km.
 There is no rest out of Builth as we climb straight over the military ranges of Epynt.
-From here we have a stunning view of the Brecon Beacons, Penyfan standing proud and tall.
-The beacons are our next challenge as we head past Fan Frynch and through a stunning nature reserve.
+From here we have a stunning view of Bannau Brycheiniog (Brecon Beacons) with Penyfan standing proud and tall.
+Climbing over the mountains are our next challenge as we head past Fan Frynch and through a stunning nature reserve.
 From there, the Sarn Helen takes us over to Ystradfellte, with its beautiful cascades.

 Day 6 Ystradfellte to Worms Head - approx. 85km We're on the home straight now, but it's no easy day and one of the longest.
 Riding through the valleys, we are soon reminded of the historic industrial heritage of coal mining communities that only closed some 30 years past.
 Onto Swansea, Wales' second largest city, and our gateway to the finish on the edge of the Gower at Worms Head.
 Time to celebrate!!